-- 7.1.3.6A To limit further subdivision and residential development of existing small allotments in the Rural 1 and Rural 2 zones to avoid the potential for reverse sensitivity and increasing value of surrounding land, that cumulatively adversely affect the potential of that land to be used for plant and animal production. - 7.1.3.6B To protect land of high with the highest productive value from residential activity, except for that directly associated with plant and animal production. - 7.1.3.6C To avoid further subdivision and development of existing allotments in the Rural 1 and Rural 2 zones that were created by boundary adjustment or amalgamation. - 7.1.3.6D To discourage commercial, industrial and rural industrial activities in the Rural 1 and Rural 2 zones, except where the activity is directly associated with plant and animal production in the District or is required for a business activity having a significant functional need to locate in the rural area. - 7.1.3.6E To accommodate rural living, commercial, industrial-and rural industrial-activities in the Rural 1 Zone where the activity is wholly undertaken within existing buildings and the effects on plant and animal production are avoided. - 7.1.3.6F To enable rural living opportunities in the Rural 1 and Rural 2 zones, where the actual or potential productive value of the land is retained and further subdivision opportunities are avoided. - 7.1.3.6G To enable use of land for plant and animal production, by providing for associated accessory buildings and activities, including workers' accommodation. - 7.1.3.7 To protect areas of specific resource value, such as hard rock quarry resources, and to avoid, remedy, or mitigate adverse effects of subdivision and residential development on these areas. - 7.1.3.8 In the Takaka-Eastern Golden Bay Area, to ensure that:
+- 7.1.3.6A To limit further subdivision and residential development of existing small allotments in the Rural 1 and Rural 2 zones to avoid the potential for reverse sensitivity and increasing value of surrounding land, that cumulatively adversely affect the potential of that land to be used for plant and animal production. - 7.1.3.6B To protect land with the highest productive value from residential activity. - 7.1.3.6C To avoid further subdivision and development of existing allotments in the Rural 1 and Rural 2 zones that were created by boundary adjustment or amalgamation. - 7.1.3.6D To discourage commercial, industrial and rural industrial activities in the Rural 1 Zone, except where the activity is directly associated with plant and animal production.

+- 7.1.3.6E To accommodate rural living, commercial, industrial and rural activities in the Rural 1 Zone where the activity is wholly undertaken within existing buildings. - 7.1.3.6F To enable rural living opportunities in the Rural 1 and Rural 2 zones, where the actual or potential productive value of the land is retained and further subdivision opportunities are avoided. - 7.1.3.7 To protect areas of specific resource value, such as hard rock quarry resources, and to avoid, remedy, or mitigate adverse effects of subdivision and residential development on these areas. - 7.1.3.8 In the Takaka-Eastern Golden Bay Area, to ensure that: